On the Graph Theory of Majority Illusions: Theoretical Results and Computational Experiments: Preliminaries

 \section{Preliminaries}

-\paragraph{Binary opinion networks and 2-colored graphs} A social network (a simple graph) $G= \langle V,E\rangle$ consists of a finite set $V$ agents (nodes/vertices), and a set $E$ of (undirected irreflexive ) edges between agents.
-If two agents are connected by an edge, we call them neighbors.
-We assume that no agent is a neighbor of itself.
+A social network (a simple graph) $G= \langle V,E\rangle$ consists of a finite set $V$ of agents (nodes/vertices), and a set $E$ of undirected and irreflexive edges between agents.
+We do not assume that the graph is connected.
+We call `neighbors' two agents connected by an edge.
 We write $N_i$ for the set of neighbors of $i$ and $d_i$ for its degree $|N_i|$.
-Each agent holds a binary opinion on a single issue.
-Since binary single-issue opinion distributions can be seen as graph $2$-colorings, we will borrow the terminology of vertex colorings, and use the terms `color' and `opinion' interchangeably.
-We write $c_i$ to refer to agent $i$'s color and $c$ for the $2$-coloring of the graph ($c: V\to \{red,blue\}$).
-A 2-colored graph is a triple $C=\langle V,E,c\rangle$.
-Thoughout the paper, the term `colored graph' refers to such 2-colored graph.
+We consider a single issue and assume that each agent holds an opinion on this issue.
+Since opinion distributions can be seen as graph colorings, we borrow the terminology of vertex colorings, and use the terms `color' and `opinion' interchangeably.
+We write $\mathcal{C}$ for the set of possible colors, $c_i\in \mathcal{C}$ to refer to agent $i$'s color and $c$ for the coloring of the graph ($c: V\to \mathcal{C}$), that is, the distribution of opinions.
+A colored graph is a triple $C=\langle V,E,c\rangle$.
+Thoughout the paper, the term `colored graph' refers to such colored graphs with only two colors ($\mathcal{C}=\{red, blue\}$), except for Section \ref{sec:generalizations}, where we will generalize to more than two colors (opinions) being represented.
+Note that, since most of our results in Sections \ref{sec:arbitrary-networks} and \ref{sec:specific-networks} concern the \emph{existence} of a specific type of 2-coloring of the graph, they do immediately hold for $k$-colorings for any $k\geq2$.

-\paragraph{Majority illusion and opposition: intuitions} In such opinion networks (or 2-colored graphs), we are concerned with three types of information: individual opinions, local majority opinions, and global majority opinions.
-Any two of these three types of opinions can be in agreement or not.
-We systematize, and illustrate graphically, all possible relations between the above types of opinions in Table \ref{tab:options}.